Did you know that in the UK, over 9,000 peas are eaten per person, per year?

 This pea protein source is packed with 22g of protein, 4.8g of BCAA amino acids, and 2.18g of arginine in each serving, making it great for vegan health enthusiasts looking to hit their nutritional targets without scarfing down hundreds of grams of protein to do it.

 Looking for an affordable vegan protein powder?
-Then look no further –
+Then look no further – this is one of the best value offerings on the list.

 This is my recommendation if you're on a tight budget.